-This tournament level expects players to posses at least a minimal amount of experience.
+This tournament level expects players to possess at least a minimal amount of experience.
 Players should be familiar with the game rules, and be prepared to exercise that knowledge to play at a reasonable pace.
 Players are expected to avoid bumping ships or squadrons and refrain from other sloppy play mistakes.
 The focus is a friendly competitive environment.
+The Formal Tier is used for Regional Championship events.